awesome-pro/neon-website/content/docs/ai/ai-intro.md

 <DetailIconCards>

-<a href="/docs/ai/langchain" description="Learn how to use Postgres with OpenAI to create AI applications faster" icon="langchain">Postgres (with OpenAI)</a>
+<a href="/docs/ai/LangChain" description="Learn how to use Postgres with OpenAI to create AI applications faster" icon="LangChain">Postgres (with OpenAI)</a>

 <a href="/docs/ai/llamaindex" description="Learn how to use LlamaIndex with OpenAI to create AI applications faster" icon="llamaindex">LlamaIndex (with OpenAI)</a>